AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Message Receipts/agora_chat_message_receipt_web.md

 - Message read receipt for group chats

   1. A group member sends a message with `allowGroupAck` set to `true` to request message read receipts.
-  2. After reading the message, the recipient calls `send` to send a read recipient.
+  2. After reading the message, the recipient calls `send` to send a read receipt.
-  3. The sender receives the message read recipient by listening for `onReadMessage` when online or `onStatisticsMessage` when offline.
+  3. The sender receives the message read receipt by listening for `onReadMessage` when online or `onStatisticsMessage` when offline.
   4. The sender can know which group members have read the message by calling `getGroupMsgReadUser`.

 ## [Prerequisites](https://docs.agora.io/en/agora-chat/client-api/messages/message-receipts?platform=web#prerequisites)